In order to support the research and learning of our sixth form students, we provide them with a tablet computer for use in and out of the Academy.

 We have recently invested heavily in a spacious and comfortable centre where our sixth form students can undertake private study, work in small groups, hold discussion forums related to areas of their study and use their tablets or computers to undertake research.
 Furnished in such a way that students can find a quiet and appropriate space for their particular need, the centre is well-regarded by sixth form students and is fast becoming a focal point of the Academy.

-A brand new Learning Resource Centre was created this summer.
-It is a light, vibrant and welcoming space, with touch screen learning facilities and a 3D projector, boosting a large classroom learning area and modern conference facilities.
+We have a large Learning Resource Centre which is a light, vibrant and welcoming space, with touch screen learning facilities and a 3D projector, boosting a large classroom learning area and modern conference facilities.

 Our sixth form students benefit from the privilege of being able to make use of our ‘Starbucks’ coffee shop, from 8.15am through until 2pm; this facility is available for sixth form students and staff only and is in addition to the full range of catering facilities provided by our providers, ‘Caterlink’, before the start of the day, at break and at lunchtime.